 As magnification is increased the FOV goes down, and as it is decreased, FOV goes up.
 A typical FOV for a 3x scope might have be around 30ft at 100 yards, comparable to a typical 9x which may be around 14 ft.
 It should be noted that a larger objective lens does not translate to a larger field of view.

-A recticle is the crosshair pattern or aiming point placed in the scope that is overlayed on the image and shows the guns position on the target.
-The most basic crosshair is a simple vertical and horizontal line that intersect at the center of the FOV, but there is many varieties of recticles.
+A reticle is the crosshair pattern or aiming point placed in the scope that is overlaid on the image and shows the guns position on the target.
+The most basic crosshair is a simple vertical and horizontal line that intersect at the center of the FOV, but there are many varieties of reticles.

 The weight of a scope typically ranges between 12oz to 20oz.
-The heavier ones are those with the larger lens' which are made from thick glass.
+The heavier ones are those with the larger lenses which are made from thick glass.

-As you can see there are a ton of different scopes that have all sorts of feature combinations that make them operate in their unique ways; but there are a few that we just need to point out as our favorites to shoot with.
-Below you will find our top 3 picks for overall best ar 15 scope along with more a more detailed review of each.
+As you can see there are tons of different scopes that have all sorts of feature combinations that make them operate in their unique ways; but there are a few that we just need to point out as our favorites to shoot with.
+Below you will find our top 3 picks for overall best AR 15 scope along with a more detailed review of each.
 So, get your range bag ready, lets dig into these options.

-A weight of 12.2oz and an 8.1" overall length makes it suitable for most shorter barrel ARs.
-And the 3.4" eye relief gives the shooter plenty of recoil protection.
-Users report being able to consistantly hit 2" plates at 200+ yards.
+A weight of 12.2oz and an 8.1″ overall length makes it suitable for most short barrel Assault Rifles.
+And the 3.4″ eye relief gives the shooter plenty of recoil protection.
+Users report being able to consistently hit 2″ plates at 200+ yards.